Centers and Azumaya loci of finite $W$-algebras: The fractional ring of over the fractional field of its center

 where $k_i\in Z_0(\ct)$ for $0\leqslant i\leqslant m-1$.
-As Lemma \ref{Noe Pri}(2) entails that $\ct(\ggg,e)$ has no zero divisors and $Z(\ct)\subset\ct(\ggg,e)$, we may assume that $k_0\neq0$.
-Then $x$ is invertible in $Q(\ct)$ with inverse $x^{-1}=-k_0^{-1}(x^{m-1}+k_{m-1}x^{m-2}+\cdots+k_{1})$.
+As Lemma \ref{Noe Pri}(3) entails that $\ct(\ggg,e)$ has no zero divisors and $Z(\ct)\subseteq\ct(\ggg,e)$, we may assume that $k_0\neq0$.
+Then $x$ is invertible in $(Z_0(\ct)\backslash\{0\})^{-1}Z(\ct)$ with inverse $x^{-1}=-k_0^{-1}(x^{m-1}+k_{m-1}x^{m-2}+\cdots+k_{1})$.
 Since any element in $Q(\ct)$ can be written as $\frac{t}{s}$ with $t\in\ct(\ggg,e)$ and $s\in Z(\ct)\backslash\{0\}$, Statement (1) follows.

-(2) Note that $\ct(\ggg,e)$ is finite generated over $Z_0(\ct)$ in the argument for Proposition \ref{PI and Central S}(3), and $Z_0(\ct)\subset Z(\ct)$ by definition.
-Thus, $\ct(\ggg,e)$ is also finitely generated over $Z(\ct)$.
+(2) Note that $\ct(\ggg,e)$ is finitely-generated over $Z_0(\ct)$ by Theorem \ref{prem}(4), and $Z_0(\ct)\subseteq Z(\ct)$ by definition.
+Thus, $\ct(\ggg,e)$ is also finitely-generated over $Z(\ct)$.
 By the same discussion as in Proposition \ref{PI and Central S}(3), one can conclude that $\ct(\ggg,e)/Z(\ct)$ is an integral extension.
 Applying the considerations noted in the proof for Statement (1), one concludes that $Q(\ct)$ is a division algebra.

-(3) $\ct(\ggg,e)$ is finitely generated over $Z_0(\ct)$, and hence over $Z(\ct)$.
-It is straightforward that $Q(\ct)$ is finite-dimensional over $\bbf$.
+(3) As $\ct(\ggg,e)$ is finitely-generated over $Z(\ct)$, it is straightforward that $Q(\ct)$ is finite-dimensional over $\bbf$.
 In virtue of Lemma \ref{Noe Pri}(3) and Proposition \ref{PI and Central S}(4), Posner's Theorem \cite[Theorem 13.6.5]{MR} shows that $Q(\ct)$ is a central simple algebra over $\bbf$.